MasinAD/certbot-dns-corenetworks/README.rst

 Configuration of Core Networks
 ---------------------------

-In the `Allgemein -> Profil -> API-Benutze` you have to have a user with a login name and password
+In the `Allgemein -> Profil -> API-Benutzer` you have to have a user with a login name and password

 .. _Core_Networks: https://beta.api.core-networks.de/doc/
 .. _certbot: https://certbot.eff.org/